 Last but not least on your apartment move-out cleaning checklist: Vacuum and mop the floors.
 Save this one for last as dust and chemicals have likely fallen while cleaning elsewhere.
 Let family members know not to walk on the floor until completely dry, and keep pets in another room.

 Your kitchen is one of the hardest working rooms in your home, but it's also a magnet for grease, crumbs, and stains.
 Make sure to give your apartment kitchen a deep clean before your move-out inspection.

 1. Clear Out Cabinets and Pantries

-Start by removing everything from your cabinets and pantries—this is a great time to toss expired foods, too!
+Start by removing everything from your cabinets and pantries (this is a great time to toss expired foods, too!).
 Remove any shelf liners and wipe down the shelves with a damp cloth.
-Or save time by using the brush attachment on your vacuum to suck up any crumbs in a snap.
+You can also save time by using the brush attachment on your vacuum to suck up any crumbs in a snap.

 2. Wipe Down Fridge

 First, remove all fridge contents and throw away any expired items.
 Pack food into a cooler until you're finished cleaning.
-A spray bottle with 1 part baking soda and 7 parts water will work wonders for cleaning your refrigerator interior and exterior.
+A spray bottle with one part baking soda and seven parts water will work wonders for cleaning your refrigerator interior and exterior.
 Be sure to wipe the drawers, doors, and handles using the DIY cleaning solution, too.

 3. Clean the Oven

 Look to the auto-clean setting on your oven to do the dirty work while you knock other items off your apartment cleaning checklist.
 Prefer to clean the oven yourself?
 Combine water and baking soda to form a paste, then brush the mixture onto the inside of the oven, avoiding the coils.
 Once dry, spray distilled white vinegar on any remaining residue and wipe clean.
 Make sure to wash the grates and racks, too.